Røde Mølle (the Red Mill)

-Røde Mølle is an old water mill located close to the Langesø estate.
-The mill is located at the mouth of the brook Sværup Mølleå, which flows into the small river Stavids Å. The stream flows through the mill pond by the building.
+The Red Mill Røde Mølle is an old water mill located close to Langesø Estate.
+The mill is located at the mouth of Sværup Mølleå, which flows into the river Stavids Å. The stream flows through the mill pond by the building.

-Røde Mølle and the farmhouse was built around 1825, and back then it was a grain mill.
-The mill burned down in 1831 and was restored as a sawmill under the Langesø estate, which also had extensive forestry at that time.
+Røde Mølle and the half-timbered farmhouse were built around 1825, and at that time it was a grain mill.
+The mill burned down in 1831 and was rebuilt as a sawmill under Langesø Gods, which had extensive forestry at the time.

-Røde Mølle/ Red Mill and the farmhouse are listed as protected buildings and have been restored several times.
+Røde Mølle and the farmhouse are listed and have been restored several times.
 The Langesø Estate sold the buildings in 2015.

-The mill is private and you can see the historic building from the road.
+The mill is privately owned, and you can see the historic building from the road.